antstackio/hover-design/docs/docs/contribution.md

 refer [Prerequisites](/docs/wiki/getting_started) to look at what approach to follow.

 Thank you for taking the time to read this doc. to suggest anything do not be afraid to [create an issue](https://github.com/antstackio/hover-design/issues/new) at the hover repo

+## 5. Testing locally.

+We use [Ladle](https://ladle.dev/) for writing stories.
+All you need to do is write a `.story.tsx` file and see the magic happen by running `pnpm ladle`.